Shikhar03Stark/Python-Projects/README.md

 # Python Projects
 ##matrix.py##

-I created this project Mix my knowledge of Matrix & Determinant and Python.
+I created this project to use computing power to calculate determinant, cofactors, and matrix multiplication quickly.

-I used recursion for calculation the determinant of nth order matrix.
+I used recursion for calculation of determinant of nth order matrix.

 My program is Order Independent.